 So where to begin?
 I recommend starting with primary categories and working through successive levels of sub-categories and their “children”.
 As you do so, work to create a category structure that applies broadly applicable, high-volume search terms to primary categories, then identifying and applying more specific and lower search volume keywords to sub-categories and their children.
 Each of these pages should be considered as new landing pages so you’ll want to carefully consider the taxonomy you identify and alignment to the landing experience you can provide.

 Say you are starting an outdoor apparel company, and you sell a variety of clothing categories such as jackets, footwear, socks, shirts, and more.
 Each of these categories includes subcategories.
 For example, the Sock category might contain Wool Socks, Crew Socks, Running Socks, and more.

 Categories must be named in a way that aligns with both search habits and what we have to offer.
 Consider the outdoor apparel example above, which might offer down jackets, rain jackets and skiing coats?
-Given the search volume data above, what might be a good category name?
+Given the search volume data below, what might be a good category name?